5 things to do before writing an estimate

 Writing the perfect estimate can be the difference between you winning a job and losing one.
 It can take a while to find the right way to write an estimate for your business.

-Before you begin, you need to establish some clarity about the project at hand.
+Before you begin writing an estimate, you need to establish some clarity about the project at hand.
 To do that, you need to know what your clients are looking for and clearly explain the services you provide.

 Every client is different.
 Almost 90% of the battle of writing a really good estimate comes down to knowing what they want.